geovannewashington/express-yourself/mongodb/read-docs.md

 `format`:
 db.<collection_name>.find().limit(<number_of_files>)

-The .filter() method can receive a second argument, which a config object, this way we can limit the amount of entries from a document only to the fields we care about.
+The .find() method can receive a second argument, which a config object, this way we can limit the amount of entries from a document only to the fields we care about.

 `format`: